 Dubrovnik is easily one of our favorite places in the world.
 It has a pristine quality and magical charm that is unlike anywhere else I have been.
 It’s no wonder that the Game of Thrones creators chose the city of Dubrovnik and much of Croatia as the backdrop for it’s fantastical world.
 The city of Dubrovnik is what first put Croatia on the map for me.
 One photo of the majestic medieval city and my giddy yet methodical “how am I going to make this happen” brain took over.
 It took us two years to make it a reality, but it was completely worth the wait.
 During our travels through Croatia, we spent 3 days in Dubrovnik and found that to be enough time to get a glimpse of the highlights that this extraordinary city has to offer.
-Here is our complete travel guide and itinerary to three days in Dubrovnik as well as our best travel tips on how to make your stay more enjoyable.
+Here is our complete travel guide for the perfect Dubrovnik 3 day itinerary as well as our best travel tips on how to make your stay more enjoyable.

 *This post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you.

 Table of Contents

 Best time to visit Dubrovnik